 We collaborate with field sites and research teams globally to deliver high-quality semi-field and field trials in regions across the world.

 These locations include Africa (Benin, Bijagós Islands, Burkina Faso, Tanzania and The Gambia), America (Brazil, Colombia and USA), Asia (Bangladesh, Cambodia, India, Sri Lanka and Thailand) and Europe (UK, Germany, Italy and Turkey).

-Whether we are testing long-lasting nets in West Africa, skin repellents in the US or repellents against horseflies in the UK, quality assurance is carried out by trial managers within ARCTEC to ensure all data are of the highest standards.
+Whether testing long-lasting insecticidal nets in West Africa, or topical repellents in the US, quality assurance and monitoring is carried out by trial managers at ARCTEC to ensure all data collect is of the highest standards.

 Novel products often require development testing in order to fine tune them according to the target insect behaviour.

 Our range of olfactometers and wind tunnels help determine the behavioural effects of repellents and attractants.
 We also have video tracking software that can record and analyse more complex aspects of insect movement.

 We also have a “laboratory bedroom” for semi-field testing of products aimed at controlling crawling insects such as bed bugs, where volunteers sleep in a bed and insect behaviour is recorded via infrared video cameras.

 All of our facilities are part of the UK GLP compliance programme.